mahnunchik/gulp-responsive/README.md

 * width: *Number* or *String* - width in pixels or percentage of the original, not set by default
 * height: *Number* or *String* - height in pixels or percentage of the original, not set by default
 * withoutEnlargement: *Boolean* - do not enlarge the output image, default `true`
-* max: *Boolean* - resize to the max width or height the preserving aspect ratio (both width and height have to be defined), default `true`
+* max: *Boolean* - resize to the max width or height the preserving aspect ratio (both width and height have to be defined), default `false`
 * quality: *Number* - output quality for JPEG, WebP and TIFF, default `80`
 * progressive: *Boolean* - progressive (interlace) scan for JPEG and PNG output, default `false`
 * withMetadata: *Boolean* - include image metadata, default `false`